IAMRichardT/qtVersioning/README.md

 While using this, if you make any manual changes to your **build.h** file, those changes will be overwritten on the next build.
 If you wish to apply additional code to your build.h file, it's best to add the changes to your batch file and let it automate the process vs remembering to add the additional information after a build is complete.
 There will be a risk of forgetting to re-add the information after the build and possibly cause issues.

 ## Versioning Format
 The way you version your software really depends on personal preference.
-This script gives you a 4-segment version number based on the following format:
+This script gives you a 4-segment version number (by default) based on the following format:

 <dl>
   <dt>Template Ex:</dt>